SAFEtoolbox/SAFEtoolbox.github.io/Documentation.md

 * [Using GSA to identify the most influential model parameters: application to a hydrological model](https://mybinder.org/v2/gh/AndresPenuela/SAFE-Notebooks/HEAD?urlpath=tree/GSA_hydrological_model.ipynb)
 * [Using GSA to find the key controls of a system: an ecological model example](https://mybinder.org/v2/gh/AndresPenuela/SAFE-Notebooks/HEAD?urlpath=tree/GSA_predator_prey_model.ipynb)

-A discussion about the connection between **GSA and model evaluation** particularly for impacts assessment under change:
+A discussion about the connection between **GSA and model evaluation** particularly for impacts assessment under change: <br>
 [Wagener, T., Reinecke R., Pianosi, F. (2022) On the evaluation of climate change impact models, WIREs Climate Change, 13(3), e772](https://wires.onlinelibrary.wiley.com/doi/full/10.1002/wcc.772)

 ### How to do GSA